 Another important invention is his theory of meteors.
 He worked out the theory of meteor formation and its deterioration when passing through the Earth’s atmosphere.
 Chladni was the first to express that meteors were of cosmic origin.

 Ivan Alexander Getting: GPS

-Ivan Alexander Getting was born in 1912 in New York City to the family of Slovak imigrants from Bytča, Slovakia.
+Ivan Alexander Getting was born in 1912 in New York City to a family of Slovak immigrants from Bytča, Slovakia.

 Getting was one of the three designers of satellite navigation systems that led to the development and deployment of the Global Navigation System (GPS).